aslake/mipy_esp/README.md

 No deadlines exist for the development, but plenty of IoT deployments are in the pipeline...

-Complete repository [issue tracker](https://bitbucket.org/Legarage/micropython_webserver/issues) can be found in the Bitbucket repository.
+Complete repository [issue tracker](https://bitbucket.org/Legarage/micropython_webserver/issues) can be found in the GitHub repository.

 ### Resources, credits and inspiration